Attitude Adjustment

 • Instead of wanting fewer problems or that life was easier, learn to desire more skills.

-Excuses don’t matter:
+7. Excuses and complaints don’t matter:

 • The world usually judges behavior, not intent.